amarcolini/ev3-direct/README.md

 ## Advanced usage

-The EV3 class has only few basic methods implemented.
+The EV3 class has several basic methods implemented.
 To implement advanced logic, see [custom requests](./docs/custom-requests.md)